With imperial accession, Japan's pool of heirs will shrink to two | The Japan Times

 Prince Hisahito, 12

-The only male among Emperor Akihito’s four grandchildren, Princes Hisahito will be second and last in line to the throne when the new era begins.
+The only male among Emperor Akihito’s four grandchildren, Prince Hisahito will be second and last in line to the throne when the new era begins.

 The male-only succession rules maintained by the government and its right-wing supporters will put him in a tight spot, under heavy pressure to produce a male heir.
 Emperor Akihito’s abdication has reminded the government of the need to resume discussions on how to maintain the royal population and a stable succession.